 8 – Understanding Packages

-Disney offers special room packages that will include lodging, park admission, and even the dining plan.
+Disney offers special room packages, including lodging, park admission, and even the dining plan.
 You can save money by purchasing these room packages.
 Packages can be a source of significant cost savings but be sure you know exactly what’s included and if it’s something you’ll take advantage of.
 For example, purchasing an annual pass and taking advantage of the discounts that come with it may be a greater value than a package that includes tickets and dining.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.